segabl/pd2-streamlined-heisting/README.md

 - Makes the assault delay caused by having hostages scale with the amount of hostages (minimum of 5s per hostage, up to 4 hostages)
 - Fixes enemy suppression, the closer your shots are to an enemy, the more they will suppress instead of the other way around
 - Fixes Medic- and Minigundozers ignoring the Bulldozer spawn cap
-- Reverts chages made to the Taser's line of sight check to allow them to tase more consistently again
 - Fixes enemies playing full body crouching animations when suppressed when they are already crouching
 - Makes important enemies more responsive and always treats specials as important
 - Adds a short delay before SWAT turrets retract to repair, giving a longer time window to deal damage after their shield breaks
-- Makes Cloaker attacks more consistent by removing some of their restrictions and fixes them crouch-charging on clients
 - Makes sentry guns not count as criminals which stops cops from pathing to them and ultimately get stuck
 - Fixes enemies walking/running backwards towards their target/objective when they are not aware of threats
 - Fixes enemy turn behaviour/speed differing between host and client and makes it more lenient
 - Fixes Cloakers being stuck in the beatdown animation and ignoring threats after a charge attack
 - Fixes the Crime Spree "Heavies" modifier to replace the correct units
 - Fixes the assault fade phase almost always ending after the minimum amount of time
-- Makes Shields reduce explosion damage from the front instead of a generic explosion damage resistance
-- Makes Medics require line of sight to heal

 ## Credits